-Significant advances in the fintech industry frequently introduce innovative new technology for payment methods, allowing consumers and businesses several cashless payment methods to consider.
+Significant advances in the fintech industry frequently introduce innovative new technology for payment methods, providing consumers and businesses with several cashless payment methods to consider.

 This post is dedicated to explaining cashless payments: what they are, the pros and cons, and how to implement them.